-He observed that pairs were forming, after certain hand-and-finger signs by which partners selected and faced one another.
-Each individual would hold up what looked like a grey-glowing mirror, an oval with a handle, and aim it so that it shone into the face of the other person.
+He observed certain hand-and-finger signs by which game-partners selected and faced one another.
+Each individual in each pair held what looked like a grey-glowing mirror, an oval with a handle, aiming it so that it shone into the face of the other person.
 It flashed.
 The other's flashed.
 And the glow of one of the "mirrors" promptly died.
 Then the holder of the deadened thing took a step back, turned and ambled towards the edge of the concourse, where the other losers had likewise wended their way.
-The winners remained alert in the central space, seeking more challengers amongst their dwindling numbers.
+The winners, remaining alert in the central space, sought more challengers amongst their dwindling numbers.

 Dersnam eyed Nyav and said, "I see you recognize this."

-"By report, yes, though I've never seen one before.
-In my remote part of the world a thuzolyr-election is a rarity, yet still indispensable if the Noad has died unexpectedly and no Daon is available to succeed..."
+"By report only.
+I've never seen one before.
+In my remote part of the world a thuzolyr-election is a rarity, yet still indispensable if a Noad has died unexpectedly without any Daon available to succeed..."

 "The same for us in Syoom," remarked the grandee.
-"Only it must happen on a vaster scale when a Sunnoad dies, or falls ill without having chosen a successor.
+"Only it must happen on a vaster scale when a Sunnoad dies.
+Or, as in the present case, falls ill without having chosen a successor.
 And since Arad Thastu 80436 happened to fall ill here... well, you can imagine."

-What his eyes witnessed in this concourse had to be one of a myriad such encounters, varied in scale but each of them producing one local winner, whose score was enhanced by the sum of all the scores of the vanquished.
+What could be seen in this concourse had to be some few of a myriad such encounters, varied in scale but each of them producing one local winner, whose score was enhanced by the sum of all the scores of the vanquished.

 After no more than another minute, the middle of the concourse had emptied except for one figure, a fellow of about Nyav's age, who gazed about, hesitantly - and then saw where next to go.